shubhankar5/Queries-in-MongoDB/README.md

 ### Downloading the dataset ###
 Netflix_titles.csv from Kaggle.
-The dataset is available here: https://www.kaggle.com/shivamb/netflix-shows
+The dataset is available [here](https://www.kaggle.com/shivamb/netflix-shows)

 ### Importing the datset in Mongodb ###
 Before opening the mongo shell, mongoimport command is used to import a file in the database.
 **Syntax: mongoimport --type csv -d mydb -c netflix --headerline --drop netflix_titles.csv**

 Here,
 **type** is the type of file,
 **d** is the database in which the file has to be imported